pcarbo/genetic-data-analysis-rcc-2/episodes/01-setup.md

 software installed on your laptop.
 For example, with Mac OS X you will need to download and install [XQuartz](http://www.xquartz.org).

-If this does not work for you, a convenient alternative is to use ThinLinc.
-The instructions for using ThinLinc are given [here](https://rcc.uchicago.edu/docs/connecting/index.html#connecting-with-thinlinc).
+If this option does not work for you (if you are not sure if it works, see the next section), a convenient alternative is to use ThinLinc.
+The instructions for using ThinLinc on midway are given [here](https://rcc.uchicago.edu/docs/connecting/index.html#connecting-with-thinlinc).

 A third option is to use [RStudio](https://rstudio.rcc.uchicago.edu) in your browser.
-The rest of workshop assumes that you are running R from the shell, but the same steps should work equally in RStudio.
+The rest of workshop assumes that you are running R from the shell, but the R code should work equally in RStudio.

+### Test your graphics setup

 Before continuing, let's make sure that you can generate and view graphics in R using [ggplot2](http://ggplot2.org).
 First, start R,